openwdl/wdl/versions/development/SPEC.md

 }
 ```

-Both files `file_with_int` and `file_with_uri` should contain one line with the value on that line.
+Both files `int_file` and `str_file` should contain one line with the value on that line.
 This value is then validated against the type of the variable.
-If `file_with_int` contains a line with the text "foobar", the workflow must fail this task with an error.
+If `int_file` contains a line with the text "foobar", the workflow must fail this task with an error.

 ### Compound Types